tim-win/raspi-maker/README.md

 prompts.
 It takes some guesses about your system (that I use to protect my own), like it won't let you mess with the `sda` device by accident.

+# The Future
+Some of this will be made obsolete once RPis have proper boot-from-USB support, which has been in testing since for- ever.
+That said, I still use this regularly to make quickly bootstrapped RPis, and see a couple of improvements that I'd like to tackle:

+* Clean up more of the hard codes
+* Support more than just Raspbian
+* Turn into a proper python package and publish to PyPi